 Campaign Administrator |

 Campaign Administrators are granted access on a per-policy campaign basis.
 They have access to all data within their allowed campaigns.
 They can add and manage end users, monitor campaign progress, and nudge users who have not yet acknowledged policies.
+If you want to limit access to some policy campaigns but not all, assign the Campaign Administrator user role. |

 Campaign Administrators cannot perform the actions listed below: